Tarmean/tarmean.github.io/mutable_lenses.md

 ```

-It's beautiful.
-Well, it brings tears to my eyes at any rate.
-But at its core it's almost normal lens composition, adding a Const layer before we return to the outer lens.
+There is something to be said about definitions that wrangle a single newtype but have a multi-line type signature.
+I'm just not sure what.
+Just focus on the fact that it's almost normal lens composition, adding a Const layer before we return to the outer lens.

 As a preview for next time, here is a usage example on a 5x3x3 vector which is a newtype on an unboxed vector: